leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 Now, what if we take $n_h$ gradient descent steps per token?

-To do this, we can follow the procedure outlined in the DeltaProduct paper where they:
+To do this, we can follow the procedure outlined in the DeltaProduct (Siems et al., 2025) paper where they:

 1. Recurrently generate $n_h$ key-value pairs for each input token,
 2. Update the state using the $n_h$ key-value pairs, and